pesto-students/fastfingers/README.md

 10. Show best score for player
 11. Application UI should match with the provided UI design mocks

+Note: Please deploy your application to Netlify or any other cloud provider of your choice. only deployed applications would be considered for submission.

 ## Additional Requirement

 - Write Test cases for your components.